Insood/CHIP8/README.md

 # CHIP8
 Chip8 Emulator in Ruby

-License: Do what you want with it.

-Dependencies: Gosu (for emulating the screen)
+License: MIT

+Dependencies:
+* Gosu.
+Installation depends on your system.
+See: https://github.com/gosu/gosu/wiki

 Usage:
 1) Place ROMs in the ROMS/ folder